krpjrita/personal-blog/README.md

 # personal-blog
-Simple blog created with NodeJS, ExpressJS and MongoDB.
+Simple blog created with NodeJS, ExpressJS and MongoDB following [this tutorial](https://shorturl.at/YCJJM).